JLW-7/github-nonfollowers-checker/README.md

 # 📟 GitHub Non-Followers Checker

 A simple, client-side tool that helps you identify which GitHub users you follow that don't follow you back.
+Initially built this for myself to clear up unnecessary followings.

 ---